Birth Control Bingo: Intrauterine Devices (IUD)

 The new generation IUDs we have today have been rigorously tested and have been widely proven to be safe.

 The Copper-T IUD -- which is non-hormonal -- is a small, T-shaped piece of plastic which is wrapped with copper.
-It can remain in the uterus for as long as twelve years, but can be removed at any time, whether that's because a woman wants to become pregnant, or because she wants to switch to another method.
-People who have allergies or sensitivities to any part of the Mirena or Skyla IUD, or to levonorgestrel, women with any cardiovascular issues, people who want a method which can be left in place for as many as twelve years, or those who want to avoid any hormones, or be sure they still get periods every month may find the Copper-T to be their best choice.
+It can remain in the uterus for as long as twelve years, but can be removed at any time, whether that's because a person wants to become pregnant, or because they want to switch to another method.
+People who have allergies or sensitivities to any part of the Mirena or Skyla IUD, or to levonorgestrel, people with any cardiovascular issues, people who want a method which can be left in place for as many as twelve years, or those who want to avoid any hormones, or be sure they still get periods every month may find the Copper-T to be their best choice.

-Some more links about the IUD expressly for younger women:
+Some more links about the IUD expressly for younger people:

 Or, click on the tag for IUD for a larger list.